 Unfortunately, the cars we rely on in our daily lives are sometimes released into the marketplace with faulty parts or defective designs.
 During 2014, almost 64 million vehicles were recalled in the U.S., doubling the previous annual record in 2004 and exceeding the combined total for 2011-2013.
 Recall announcements were coming at the rate of two a day and affected the equivalent of one in five vehicles on the road.

 Those defects can lead to catastrophic injuries and fatal car accidents on South Carolina’s roads and highways.
-Car makers need to be held responsible when they release these defective products, and an experienced South Carolina automotive defect lawyer can help.
+Car makers need to be held responsible when they release these defective products, and an experienced vehicle recall lawyer can help.

-Types of Auto Defects and Reasons for Recalls
+Types of Automobile Defects and Reasons for Recalls

 - Brake problems